-- 15. The change management process includes control and control.
+15. The change management process includes control. control and

-- A. Clearance; classification
+A. Clearance; classification

-- B. Document; data
+B. Document; data

-- C. Hardware inventory; software development
+C. Hardware inventory; software development

-- D. Configuration; change
+D. Configuration; change

-- 16. More and more organizations use the term to describe the entire change and maintenance process for applications.
+16. More and more organizations use the term the entire change and maintenance process for applic

-- A. System development life cycle (SDLC)
+A. System development life cycle (SDLC)

-- B. System life cycle (SLC)
+B. System life cycle (SLC)

-- C. System maintenance life cycle (SMLC)
+C. System maintenance life cycle (SMLC)

 - D. None of the above

-- 17. When developing software, you should ensure the application does which of the following?
+17. When developing software, you should ensure the application do which of the following?

-- A. Has edit checks, range checks, validity checks, and other similar controls
+A. Has edit checks, range checks, validity checks, and controls d other similar

-- B. Checks user authorization
+B. Checks user authorization

-- C. Checks user authentication to the application
+C. Checks user authentication to the application

-- D. Has procedures for recovering database integrity in the event of system failure
+- D. Has procedures for recovering database integrity in system failure n the event of

-- E. All of the above
+E. All of the above

-- 18. There are several types of software development methods, but most traditional methods are based on the model.
+18. There are several types of software development met most traditional methods are based on the hods, but model.

 - A. Modification

-- B. Waterfall
+B. Waterfall

-- C. Developer
+C. Developer

-- D. Integration
+D. Integration

-CHAPTER 10 Auditing, Testing, and Monitoring
+Auditing, Testing, and Monitoring